 The employee is entitled to a maximum of five days unpaid leave a year for attending general courses offered by organisations that are a party to this CAO and their affiliated youth organisation.
 This also applies to other courses aimed at the agricultural sector in a general sense, and are recognised by the board of the Stichting Colland Arbeidsmarkt foundation.

 - 3. The employer and the employee will determine in consultation whether other courses and training can be taken with or without pay. - 4.
-Further information about Colland Arbeidsmarkt can be found in Appendix 5.
+Compulsory training